Read time 9 minutes

-Native methods for database imports eliminate the need of downloading any other software but they are long, requires prior technical knowledge, and confusing for those who are not well experienced with Transact-SQL statements and SQL Server Management Studio.
-In the same place, It accompanies the user with easy database migration by automating the whole process, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.
+Native methods for database imports do not require additional software downloads, but they are time-consuming, demand technical expertise, and can be confusing for users unfamiliar with Transact-SQL statements and SQL Server Management Studio.
+In contrast, it offers a streamlined database migration process by automating the entire operation, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.